microsoft/azuredevopslabs/labs/java/intellijgit/readme.md

     ![Search for the VSTS plugin](images/intellij-search-vsts.png)

-1. Click install to install the extension.
-The install button will change to a **Restart** button - click it to restart IntelliJ.
+1. Click Install to install the extension.
+The install button will change to a **Restart** button.
+Click it to restart IntelliJ.

     ![Install the plugin and restart IntelliJ](images/intellij-click-install.png)